-- request The PreparedRequest being sent. - stream (optional) Whether to stream the request content. - timeout (optional) The timeout on the request. - verify (optional) Whether to verify SSL certificates. - cert (optional) Any user-provided SSL certificate to be trusted. - proxies (optional) The proxies dictionary to apply to the request.
+- request The PreparedRequest being sent. - stream (optional) Whether to stream the request content. - timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - verify (optional) Whether to verify SSL certificates. - cert (optional) Any user-provided SSL certificate to be trusted. - proxies (optional) The proxies dictionary to apply to the request.

-5.1.3 Migrating to 1.x
+5.1.4 Migrating to 1.x